 Enjoy a panoramic view of Salisbury, Newburyport, and the Isles of Shoals and much of Cape Ann while learning about the history of the Plum Island Lighthouse.
 This FREE tour is offered as part of Yankee Homecoming and Trails & Sails 2018

 Ipswich River Wildlife Sanctuary invites families to join them at Endicott Wildlife Sanctuary to discover the amazing journey of the monarch butterfly to Mexico.
 Learn about the monarch life cycle and the challenges facing its habitat.
 Find out more about butterfly gardening and create a paper butterfly that will spend the winter with children who live near the monarch sanctuaries in the mountains of Michoacan, Mexico.
 We will then work together as citizen scientists to tag and release several monarchs to start their journey south.

 Saturday Morning Science at Joppa | Joppa Flats Education Center invites kids 7-11 for a series of fun-filled science programs with others who are interested in science and wildlife.
 Participants will get in touch with their "inner scientist"!
 Twice a month we'll offer a chance to meet live creatures, design something "green", or explore a new field in science.
 This particular program will focus on amphibians and reptiles.

-These fun-filled morning programs are perfect for you and your active preschooler!
+Joppa Flats Education Center invites kids 3-6 for a fun-filled morning program that is perfect for you and your active preschooler!
 Our structured activities include hands-on science, music and movement, a thematic snack, and an outdoor adventure if the weather complies.
-Keep learning with coloring pages and follow-up activities to continue the fun at home!
-This week we'll focus on life in the deep sea and the special creatures that live there!
+Keep learning with coloring pages and follow-up activities to continue the fun at home.
+This particular program will focus on the dragonflies and hummingbirds.